benrhughes/xmlguy/README.md

 It has not yet been extensively tested.

 ## Motivation
-For another project, I need to create a wordpress export file.
-This has some non-standard element names (like `wp:wxr_version`) which none of the existing .NET XML frameworks seem to handle.
+I have a project that needs to create XML files with some non-standard element names, which none of the existing .NET XML frameworks seem to handle.

 Rather than rely on the underlying framework XML classes, XMLGuy simply builds up strings; meaning you can create elements with any name you like, no matter how stupid.